UK Democracy Fund

 The UK Democracy Fund advocates for the introduction of automatic voter registration (AVR), through commissioned research and grant making, such as support for the ongoing campaign from Unlock Democracy.

-The Fund has also supported research into improving the UK’s electoral data deficit, making the case for establishing a comprehensive architecture and approach to electoral data to enable a fairer and more inclusive democracy.
+The Fund has also supported research into improving the UK’s electoral data deficit, making the case for a better approach to electoral data to enable a fairer and more inclusive democracy.

 Recent grants from the Fund to My Life My Say and Politics in Action (in Northern Ireland) are supporting the campaign for Votes at 16.
-A new report commissioned by the UK Democracy Fund, Evidence and Good Practice on Lowering the Voting Age to 16 is coming soon.
+A new report commissioned by the UK Democracy Fund, Evidence and Good Practice on Lowering the Voting Age to 16 was published in January 2025.

 In 2024, the Fund awarded a grant to the Migrant Democracy Project for their Our Home Our Vote campaign for residence-based voting rights.

-Ahead of the General Election in July 2024, the Fund focused its efforts on supporting voter registration and turnout of low-voting demographics.
+Ahead of the General Election in July 2024, the Fund focused its efforts on supporting voter registration and turnout of low-voting demographics: young people, people from communities that experience racial inequity, those who move house frequently and those with lower incomes.

 Find out more